cascadiajs/cascadiajs-2022/src/views/content/conference/child-care.md

 ## Food

 Snacks will be provided.
-If you purchase a Child Meal Ticket, we will coordinate getting those meals to your kid for you.
-If you want to pack meals for your kid yourself, please label them with your child’s name.
+If you purchase a Guest Pass for your child, we will coordinate getting those meals to your kid for you.
+If you want to pack meals for your child, please label them with your child’s name.

 ## Child-to-Nanny Ratios